mardahl/ExchangeOnlineScripts/README.md

 # Exchange Online Scripts
  Powershell scripts meant to assist administrators of Exchange Online

-- Adminsitration of Hybrid Exchange
+- Administration of Hybrid Exchange
 - Email authentication security (SPF, DKIM, DMARC)

 If you have usefull scripts to share please add them to this repo by using a pull request :)